Volunteering at the market

 David Johnston - tbfm.ca website master (who responds to my every self-induced admin panic)

 Nativity of the Mother of God - letting us store our equipment in their garage while we waited for our new shed.
-And generally being good neighbours.
+Water for our hand washing station and being good supportive neighbours.

 Claire Midgley (lettering) & Ed DeSousa (background) - painting our 'Vendor Parking Only' sign

-Bob Pritchard - painting our 'slow down' cyclist signage, soon to be 'walk your bike' sign in 2016.
+Bob Pritchard - painting our 'slow down' cyclist signage, that evolved to 'walk your bike' sign in 2016.

 Also to every volunteer that has made and makes the committment to come out on a regular basis to help set up/wrap during the season!
 You people are awesome and continue to sustain market operations.